Please complete the FYP College Preference Form, Housing Form, and Interests form, which will appear on your Application Status Page in early March.

 Instructor: Kathleen Self

 The pit, flames, demons, hungry ghosts.
 Different religions imagine different sorts of hells: Greek mythology has its underworld, Buddhism has hell realms and hungry ghost realms, Christianity has its hell, and Old Norse mythology its own Hel.
 We will consider the differences and similarities in these visions of hell and what cultural purposes they serve because, although hell and its heavenly counterparts are places of the afterlife, they tell us as much about humans in the here and now as they do the world to come.
 Questions of morality and the preservation of the self beyond death are just two topics we will consider.
 In doing so, we’ll read about many versions of hell, and a heaven or two also.
 Readings will include selections from such works as Dante’s Inferno, the Buddhist Tipitika, and selected Greek and Old Norse myths.
-We will explore works of art that depict hell, popular culture depictions, and around Halloween we will learn about the Day of the Dead.
+We will explore works of art that depict hell and religious rituals associated with ghosts and the afterlife.
 No particular religious or spiritual background or knowledge of religion is expected for the course.
 This course fulfills the FYP general education requirement.

 Coldest Cold War Flicks

 Instructor: JJ Jockel